 |Quick Facts: Dental Hygienists|

-In 2014, almost all dental hygienists worked in dentists’ offices, and more than half worked part time.
+Nearly all dental hygienists work in dentists’ offices, and many work part time.

-Dental hygienists need an associate’s degree in dental hygiene.
-Programs typically take 3 years to complete.
+Dental hygienists typically need an associate’s degree in dental hygiene.
+Programs usually take 3 years to complete.
 All states require dental hygienists to be licensed; requirements vary by state.

-Employment of dental hygienists is projected to grow 19 percent from 2014 to 2024, much faster than the average for all occupations.
-Ongoing research linking oral health to general health will continue to spur demand for preventive dental services, which are provided by dental hygienists.
+Employment of dental hygienists is projected to grow 9 percent from 2021 to 2031, faster than the average for all occupations.

 Explore resources for employment and wages by state and area for dental hygienists.